Back to All Events

 Join our Kantha Embroidery workshop to learn traditional skills, meet others and help create community banners

-This free workshop series invites you to learn the skills and techniques of kantha embroidery, one of the oldest forms of embroidery in the world.
+This free 10-week workshop series invites you to connect with different cultures and learn the skills and techniques of kantha embroidery, one of the oldest forms of embroidery in the world.
 Originating in Bangladesh, this is a beautiful and meditative craft which upcycles old cloth and materials into elaborate embroidered pieces.
-You will learn techniques from our practitioner Shama and use your skills to contribute to making community banners on the theme of ‘Stitching stories: threading solidarity with heritage craft’
+You will learn techniques from our practitioner Shama and use your skills to contribute to making community banners to the theme of ‘Stitching stories: threading solidarity with heritage craft’

 It’s so creative and so therapeutic - I lie in bed and think about what I can add to it next